cailyncodes/cailyncodes.github.io/projects.md

 				<header class="major">
 					<h3>Database of Indigenous Slavery in the Americas</h3>
 				</header>
-				<p>A full-stack project from the Center of Digital Scholarship that allows for the collection of data surrounding enslaved indigenous persons in North and South American circa 1300 to 1500.</p>
+				<p>A full-stack project from the Center of Digital Scholarship that allows for the collection of data surrounding enslaved indigenous persons in North and South America circa 1300 to 1500.</p>
 				<ul class="actions">
 					<li><a href="/projects/disa" class="button">Learn more</a></li>
 				</ul>